 - 1. The permittee must not discharge effluent that contains a visible oil sheen, foam or floating solids at any time which would impair the uses designated for the classification of the receiving waters. - 2.
 The permittee must not discharge effluent that contains materials in concentrations or combinations which are hazardous or toxic to aquatic life, or which would impair the uses designated for the classification of the receiving waters. - 3.
-The permittee must not discharge effluent that causes visible discoloration or turbidity in the receiving waters or that impairs the uses designated for the classification of the receiving waters. - 4.
+The permittee must not discharge effluent that causes visible discoloration, taste, turbidity, radioactivity or other properties in the receiving waters that causes those waters to be unsuitable for the designated uses and characteristics ascribed to their class. - 4.
 The permittee must not discharge effluent that lowers the quality of any classified body of water below such classification, or lowers the existing quality of any body of water if the existing quality is higher than the classification.